Meeting Rooms Check If A Person Can Attend All Meetings In C++ - C++ Programming Tutorial

 Introduction:

-Suppose you have several meetings throughout the day, each with a start and an end time.
-If any two meetings overlap, the person won't be able to attend both.
-The challenge is to examine these intervals and decide whether the person can attend all of them without any conflicts.
+Suppose multiple appointments are scheduled throughout the day, each with a defined start and end time.
+If there is any overlap between two appointments, it will not be possible for the individual to participate in both.
+The task at hand is to analyze these time intervals and determine if the individual can attend all appointments without any scheduling conflicts.

 Key Concept: Interval Overlap

-A meeting interval can be described as [start, end], where:
+A meeting interval is defined by [start, end], where:

-- The start is the time the meeting begins.
+The start denotes the commencement time of the meeting.

-- The end is the time the meeting ends (exclusive, meaning the next meeting can start at the exact end time of the previous one).
+The end represents the conclusion time of the meeting (exclusive, allowing the next meeting to start at the precise end time of the previous one).

 Approach 1: Naive Approach